smartdevicelink/sdl_evolution/proposals/nnn-atf-sdl-watchdog-service.md

 ## Impact on existing code

 Impacts atf component named SDL, also impacts Fasade of ATF.
-Impacts all scripts that related to multiple ignition cycles
+Impacts all scripts related to multiple ignition cycles.

 ## Alternatives considered
 Run SDL via command prompt, but it requires ATF to be located on the same workstation with SDL and does not support automated testing on Head unit.